WBE

 HOW IT WORKS

-2. Assign Roles (CEO, Winemaker, Marketing, Sales, etc)
+2. Assign Team Roles & Responibilities Project Lead, Winemaker, Marketing, Sales, Finance, etc.

-3. Build Your Virtual Wine Business (We provide instructions, guidance, business plan template, gov't rules and financial workbooks)
+4. Build Your New Product Proposal business plan (We provide instructions, guidance, the business plan template, links to gov't regulations, and online financial workbooks).

-4. Submit Project by Deadline (Business Plan and Labels)
+5. Submit Project by Deadline (Business Plan and Labels).

-TBD - LAST CALL! - Team Registrations Deadline
+October 4 - LAST CALL REGISTRATION! - Team Registrations Deadline

-TBD - Final project submissions - Business Plan and Labels submitted
+November 9 - Final project submissions - Business Plan, Financials, and Labels submitted

 SUPPORT FOR FACULTY AND STUDENTS

-1. The program works with a variety of class types.
+1. The program works with a variety of class types: marketing, winemaking, hospitality wine intensives, and wine business courses.

 3. Faculty roles are simple - introduce program and monitor ongoing progress.

-4. Advisor determines if (entire) class vs. (individual) team participation.
+4. Faculty Advisor determines if (entire) class vs. (individual) team participation.

 DETAILS